 The seven principles of Kwanzaa (Nguzo Saba) are an important part of our work at Just Us Books.
 They not only shape our approach to business, but they show up as themes in many of the titles our company has published.

 1. Umoja = Unity (To strive for and maintain unity in the family, community, nation and race.)
-Book Recommendations: One Million Men and Me, Sink or Swim; The March on Washington
+Book Recommendations: Kwame Nkrumah's Midnight Speech for Independence; Sink or Swim; The March on Washington

 2. Kujichagulia = Self-Determination (To define ourselves, name ourselves, create for ourselves and speak for ourselves).

-Book Recommendations: We Could Be Brothers; Path to My African Eyes; I Told You I Could Play
+Book Recommendations: Papa's Free Day Party; We Could Be Brothers; Path to My African Eyes; I Told You I Can Play

 3. Ujima = Collective Work and Responsibility (To build and maintain our community together and make our brother's and sister's problems our problems and to solve them together)

-Book Recommendations: Willimena Rules; Freedom Rides: Journey to Justice; 12 Brown Boys
+Book Recommendations: Recognize: An Anthology Honoring and Amplifying Black Life; Willimena Rules; Freedom Rides: Journey to Justice; 12 Brown Boys

 4. Ujamaa = Cooperative Economics (To build and maintain our own stores, shops and other businesses and to profit from them together.)